oxarbitrage/mini-zcash/README.md

 - **Constant storage** efficiency for all parties, regardless of the number of transactions or blocks.
 - **Full privacy** using Zcash Orchard technology for transactions and efficient ZK-SNARK proofs.
 - **Non-auditability**, focusing solely on the current state by using Merkle tree compact representations to store commitments and nullifiers.
-- **Abstract consensus mechanism**, with the focus on transaction verification and state updates.
+- **Abstract consensus mechanism**, with the focus just on transaction verification and state updates.

 ## The protocol